What NOT To Buy Drummers For Christmas

 Do Buy: A Practice Pad

-A practice pad is ideal for practicing and perfecting rudiments.
+Practice pads are ideal for practicing and perfecting rudiments, and they’d get way more out of one of these.
 On a basic level, rudiments are a series of patterns that are seen as drumming building blocks.
-Each rudiment consists of a unique pattern which is performed using both hands.
-These can then be translated over to a full kit.
-The benefit of a pad is that you can practice anywhere, anytime!
+Each rudiment consists of a unique pattern which is performed using both hands, and these can then be translated over to a full kit.
+But the biggest benefit of a pad is that you can practice anywhere, anytime!

 Practice Pads